fleetpin/graphql-builder/README.md

 # graphql-builder
 Builds a graphql schema from a model using reflection.
 It reads parameter and method names of the java classes to build the schema.
 It requires java11 and `-parameters` compile argument.
-This allows method argument names to be read via reflection preventing annotations per argument.
+This allows method argument names to be read removing the need for an annotations per argument.
 This aproach means your method / argument names are limmited to valid java names.
+This library is also designed with fine grained security requirements in mind.

 An example using this library can be found [here](https://github.com/ashley-taylor/graphql-aws-lamba-example)

 ## Getting Started